MDolanCode/Portfolio/portfolio.markdown

 ### License

-This is an MIT License, but if you are going to use it please change the UI because the app will be in the AppStore soon.
+This is an MIT License, but if you are going to use it please change the UI (colours, fonts, images, buttons, background, etc) because the app will be in the AppStore soon.
 Thank you. 😄

 ### Anime Quotes!
 September 2021 - October 2021